GUIDE

 Step 3: Gain Experience at the Bedside

 Prior to becoming an infusion nurse, individuals should have a few years of bedside experience.
-Obtaining bedside clinical experience is essential as the skills needed to start IVs and administer different types of infusion therapy is learned in this setting.
+Obtaining bedside clinical experience is essential as the skills needed to start IVs and administer different types of infusion therapy are learned in this setting.

-Infusion nurses can have experience in a variety of fields including pediatrics, oncology, emergency room, ICU, and surgical units.
+Infusion nurses can have experience in a variety of fields, including pediatrics, oncology, emergency room, ICU, and surgical units.

 Strong IV skills are essential to the success of becoming an infusion nurse.
 Any bedside position that allows for mastery of these skills will help a nurse transition into the role of an infusion nurse.